 Applications and transcripts for resident member district students will begin processing on the second Tuesday of February.
 Students should receive a tentative letter by April.
 Open Enrollment applications, students that reside outside of our 11 member school districts, will begin mid-April.
 Open Enrollment students should receive a tentative letter by May.

-After final transcripts are received in June from all schools, students will receive their official notices, with an acceptance key, by the beginning of July.
-After receiving an official acceptance letter and key, instructors will contact students prior to the beginning of the school year.
+After final transcripts are received in June from all schools, students will receive their official notices in June.
+After receiving an official acceptance packet, instructors will contact students prior to the beginning of the school year.

 Do students wear uniforms at Apollo?